LedgerHQ/xpub-scan/README.md

 The files are saved as `<xpub>.json` and `<xpub>.html`.

 Note: `--save stdout` can be used to display the JSON instead of saving the files.
-Furthermore, the `--quiet` option does not display the analysis progress.
+Furthermore, the `--quiet` option does not display the analysis progress while the `--silent` option does not display the progress _nor the results_.

 ### Comparisons-Related Options